carnivorous-fuzz/pin-drop/README.md

    - [ ] User can send direct messages to specific users or groups.
    - [ ] User can specify time after which message should delete automatically.
    - [ ] User can post multiple messages as a sequence or group posting.
 All messages must be "retrieved" by another user for the posting to be marked as viewed (i.e. start to create a concept of "tours").
+   - [ ] Users can remove their own messages
 - [ ] Retrieve message
    - [ ] Users can comment on and like messages.
    - [ ] Users can access an archive of "viewed" messages.